munificent/craftinginterpreters/book/a-map-of-the-territory.md

 But what of CPython?
 When you run your Python program using it, it is parsed and converted to an internal bytecode format, which is then executed inside the VM.
-From the user's perspective, this is clearly an interpreter—they run their program from source.
+From the user's perspective, this is clearly an interpreter -- they run their program from source.
 But if you look under CPython's scaly skin, you'll see that there is clearly some compiling going on.